 3.33 Given the considerable scope within the four regeneration Grid Squares to increase the area of available net developable land, such constraints on building heights ought not unduly constrain the viability of any redevelopment scheme.
+Nevertheless, the viability or otherwise of emerging regeneration proposals will be an important consideration in the deliverability of the Plan's vision.
+Whilst financial matters should not compromise the quality of such emerging proposals it is important that proposals are both viable and deliverable.
+In doing so it will be important that all parties concerned share evidence and information so that informed judgements can be made on these matters.
 However, should such issues arise when planning the details of future redevelopment schemes, then the onus will be on planning applications to clearly demonstrate the nature of those issues and to for the applicant to agree with the local community how they may be addressed, as part of the Community Regeneration Plan of Policy WN22.